archesproject/relational_data_model_tutorial/README.md

 Now that we have resource instances we can begin adding attributes to those instances.

 In Arches attributes are stored in 'nodes', which are organized into 'nodegroups'.
-The relational data model creates a view for each nodegroup with columns for each node that collects data in that nodegroup.
+The relational data model creates a schema for each model, a view for each nodegroup in that model, and columns for each node that collects data in that nodegroup.
 Take the following example for a name nodegroup with a node for first and last name.

     -- raise notice 'now creating actor.names....';